ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 *<p align="center">Figure 13: Help Icon</p>*

-1. Selecting the ? , to the left of the circle, and a drop down menu appears with links to help resources
+1. Selecting the **?** in the menu bar , to the left of the circle, and a drop down menu appears with links to help resources

 2. In the **Contact Us** section is the help number for customers or for account